Geronimoes/arabichat/docs/IMPLEMENTATION_REVIEW.md

 ## Original Requirements

-The primary goal of ArabiChat is to help a PhD student who is transcribing Moroccan Arabic dialect using chat language convert their transcriptions to formal academic transliteration for analysis and publication.
+The primary goal of ArabiChat is to help with transcribing Moroccan Arabic dialect using chat language and convert these transcriptions to formal academic transliteration for analysis and publication.
 Specifically:

-1. The student uses Arabic chat alphabet (Arabizi) for transcribing Moroccan Arabic dialect
+1. Input is Arabic chat alphabet (Arabizi) for transcribing Moroccan Arabic dialect
-2. The student needs to convert these transcriptions to formal academic transliteration (Arabica system)
+2. Convert these transcriptions to formal academic transliteration (Arabica system)
-3. The process needs to be accessible and efficient, not requiring the student to learn academic transcription
+3. The process needs to be accessible and efficient, not requiring learning academic transcription

 ## Current Implementation Assessment

-The current implementation of ArabiChat successfully addresses these requirements through:
+The current implementation of ArabiChat addresses these requirements through:

 ### Strengths

 1. **Robust Transliteration Engine**:
-   - Successfully converts Arabic chat alphabet to Arabica transliteration
+   - Converts Arabic chat alphabet to Arabica transliteration
    - Handles capitalization appropriately
    - Preserves foreign words and loanwords
    - Handles special cases like definite articles